Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Guidelines

+In summary, researchers \must report in the \paper at minimum (1) the exact model or tool name and version, (2) all parameters they configured that affect output generation, (3) the date of study execution, and, for fine-tuned models, (4) the fine-tuning goal, dataset characterization, approach (e.g., full fine-tuning vs.\ LoRA), and hyperparameters.
+Beyond these requirements, researchers \should additionally report default parameter values, checksums or fingerprints, model properties relevant to the study (e.g., context-window size), and quantization level and method where applicable.
+For fine-tuned models, they \should also share the dataset and model weights as \supplementarymaterial (unless legal or privacy constraints prevent disclosure) and report validation metrics and benchmarks.

-Commercial models (e.g., GPT-4o) or LLM-based tools (e.g., ChatGPT) might not give researchers access to all required information.
-Our suggestion is to report what is available and openly acknowledge limitations that hinder reproducibility (see also Sections \prompts and \limitationsmitigations).
+Commercial models (e.g., GPT-5) or LLM-based tools (e.g., ChatGPT) might not give researchers access to all required information.
+For these tools, researchers \should report what is available and openly acknowledge limitations that hinder reproducibility.